awsdocs/aws-cloudformation-user-guide/doc_source/using-cfn--stack-update-cancel.md

 After a stack update has begun, you can cancel the stack update if the stack is still in the `UPDATE_IN_PROGRESS` state\.
 After an update has finished, you can't cancel it\.
 You can, however, update a stack again with any previous settings\.

-If you cancel a stack update, the stack is rolled back to the stack configuration that existed prior to initiating the stack update\.
+If you cancel a stack update, the stack is rolled back to the stack configuration that existed before initiating the stack update\.

 **Topics**
 + [To cancel a stack update by using the console](#using-cfn--stack-update-cancel-console)